insert3coins/EliteDataRelay/README.md

 [![Last Commit](https://img.shields.io/github/last-commit/insert3coins/EliteDataRelay?style=flat-square)](https://github.com/insert3coins/EliteDataRelay/commits/main)
 [![Top Language](https://img.shields.io/github/languages/top/insert3coins/EliteDataRelay?style=flat-square)](https://github.com/insert3coins/EliteDataRelay)

 A lightweight Windows utility for players of Elite Dangerous.
-It monitors your in-game cargo in real-time, displaying the contents and total count in a simple interface and exporting the data to a text file for use with streaming overlays or other tools.
+It monitors your in-game cargo and status in real-time, displaying the information in a clean UI, exporting it to a text file, and showing it via a customizable in-game overlay.

 ---

 ## 📍 Overview

 This tool provides a simple way to keep an eye on your ship's cargo and status without having to tab into the game's right-hand panel.
 It reads the `Cargo.json`, `Status.json`, and player journal files to display your cargo, credit balance, CMDR name, and current ship.
-The output is displayed in a clean interface that includes a real-time cargo list, a visual meter for your cargo hold, and an indicator to show when monitoring is active.
-The data is also written to a `cargo.txt` file, which is perfect for adding a cargo display to your stream via OBS or other broadcasting software.
+This information is available in three ways: a clean desktop UI, a highly configurable text file output for streaming software, and a new in-game overlay.

 ## 📸 Screenshot
 ![Screenshot](https://github.com/insert3coins/EliteDataRelay/blob/master/Images/Screenshot.png)